-This week is Spring Break for Miami-Dade public school students, and many from private schools as well.
-It’s the perfect time to enjoy a family staycation and enjoy for free what tourists pay hundreds of dollars to come here to enjoy.
+Spring Break for Miami-Dade County’s public school students runs March 23-27, 2020.
+It’s the perfect time to enjoy a family staycation and do for free what tourists pay hundreds of dollars to come here to do.

-Here are 17 free and cheap things to do with kids for Spring Break in Miami-Dade this week:
+Here are free and cheap ideas for Spring Break kids’ activities in Miami-Dade:

 - Go behind the scenes at the Adrienne Arsht Center.
 The Adrienne Arsht Center offers a free tour every Monday and Saturday at noon.
 The tour lasts about an hour.
 No reservations are required.
-Occasionally the tour is cancelled because of a special event, so it’s smart to call the box office at 305-949-6722 to make tour is going on a particular day.
+Occasionally the tour is canceled because of a special event or holiday, so it’s smart to call the box office at 305-949-6722 to ensure the tour is going on a particular day.

 - Learn about South Florida plants.
-Learn about the plants and flowers all around us during a visit to the Miami Beach Botanical Garden, 2000 Convention Center Drive.
-Admission is always free, and the garden also has a self-guided tour.
-The Miami Beach Botanical Garden is open 9 a.m. to 5 p.m. every day but Monday.
-The farmers market is 11 a.m. to 4 p.m. on Wednesdays in season.
+Learn about the plants and flowers all around us during a visit to the Miami Beach Botanical Garden.
+Admission is always free, and the garden has a self-guided tour.
+Hours are 9 a.m. to 5 p.m. every day but Monday.

 - Go back to the farm.
-Take a trip back to Miami-Dade’s past at Bill Graham’s Farm village at Amelia Earhart Park, 401 E. 65th St., Hialeah.
+Take a trip back to Miami-Dade’s past at Bill Graham’s Farm village at Amelia Earhart Park in Hialeah.
 The pioneer farm has horses, ponies, cows, pigs, sheep, geese, chicken and even a donkey or two, plus a sugar cane press, an old general store, horseshoeing, cow milking, a fishing lake, bike trails and a dog park.
-You can visit free during the week; parking is $6 on Saturdays and Sundays.
+Admission is free during the week and $7 on weekends and holidays.
 The park is open from sunrise to sunset.

 - Check out a free pass to a local attraction.
-The Miami-Dade Public Library System offers a chance to visit some of our best local museums and attractions free.
-Visit your nearest branch library and get a museum pass with your library card.
-The Museum Pass offers visitors free admission for a family of four to the Deering Estate at Cutler, Fruit & Spice Park, HistoryMiami, Miami Children’s Museum, Miami Science Museum, Pérez Art Museum Miami, Vizcaya Museum and Gardens and Zoo Miami.
+The Miami-Dade Public Library System offers a chance to visit some of our best local museums for free.
+Go to your nearest branch library and get a museum pass with your library card.
+The Museum Pass offers free admission for a family of four to museums including the Coral Gables Museum, Deering Estate, The Bass, Fruit & Spice Park, HistoryMiami, Jewish Museum of Florida-FIU, Lowe Art Museum-UM, Miami Children’s Museum, Patricia & Phillip Frost Museum of Science, Perez Art Museum Miami, Vizcaya Museum and Gardens, Zoo Miami and The Wolfsonian-FIU.
 You can check online to see which passes are available at which branches.

 - See shows for $5 and museums for $2.50.
 If your family includes a student age 13 to 22, one of the best deals around is through called Culture Shock Miami.
-Students can get discount tickets to performances in Miami for only $5 each and entrance to museums and attractions for just $2.50.
+Students can get discount tickets to performances in Miami for only $5 each, as well as admission to museums and attractions for just $2.50.
 Read more about how it works here.
 Best of all, each student can buy two tickets, and anyone of any age can use the second ticket.
-This week’s offerings include a concert by Ivette Cepeda and a 1920 film “The Penalty” at Vizcaya.
-Tickets must be purchased at last one day in advance.
+Tickets must be purchased at least one day in advance.

 - See a free or cheap outdoor movie.
-‘Tis the season for free and cheap outdoor moves.
-See this week’s offerings here.
+‘Tis the season for free and cheap outdoor movies.
+See the list here.

 - Go to the Miami-Dade Youth Fair for less.
+There are treats, games and rides for the family to enjoy.
 See all the coupons and discounts here.

 You might also want to do some of the activities aimed at tourists.
 Daily deal companies offer many activities at a discount.